 The function block MX_FILL fills elements of the matrix or vector referenced by uMV according to the input mode.

 The output reference yMV is always set to the corresponding input references uMV.
-If HLD = on then nothing else is done.

-The error flag ${\tt E}$ is set to ${\tt on}$ if:
+By setting HLD = on the function of the block is stopped, but the references are passed further.
+The error flag E is set to on, if: